Wales warned against picking Francis

 |Coverage: Watch live on BBC One, BBC iPlayer and online from 19:30 GMT; listen on BBC Radio 5 Live, BBC Radio Wales and BBC Radio Cymru; text commentary on BBC Sport website and app.

-The decision to declare Wales prop Tomas Francis fit to face France in the Six Nations in Cardiff on Friday has been described as a 'grave mistake'.
+The decision to declare Wales prop Tomas Francis fit to face France in the Six Nations in Cardiff on Friday has been described as a "grave mistake".

 Francis, Owen Watkin and Josh Adams have passed concussion protocols after suffering head blows in Wales' defeat by England on 26 February.